compono/idibu-api/webservices/webhook-management/webhook-management-webservice.md

 ##

-This webservice allows to create, list, and delete webhook subscriptions for various types of events that occur in the system.
+This webservice allows you to create, list, and delete webhook subscriptions for various types of events that occur in the system.

 For any account, any number of subscriptions, for any combination of events can be created, and different URLs specified for the callbacks, with an option to sign the payload for authorization.